 Keeping your keys safe

 Keeping your keys in a safe place at all times will prevent easy access to your home.
-It’s worth remembering that insurers will always look to see if any burglary was made easier by carelessness, such as leaving your keys on a string behind the letterbox, or whether spare keys were left under a flowerpot or front door mat.
-These are the first places that thieves look to gain entry.
+It’s worth remembering that insurers will always look to see if any burglary was made easier by carelessness.
+This could include leaving your keys on a string behind the letterbox, or whether spare keys were left under a flowerpot or front door mat.
+These are the first places that thieves may look to gain entry.

 Setting up smart lighting